SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 However, in open ecosystems, such assumptions no longer hold.
 Authorization servers and resource servers are all configurable by external developers at the client.
 The new registration pattern does not, and fundamentally cannot ensure that a given authorization server or resource server is authentic or registered by the entity that hosts the protected resource.

 This is because clients in open ecosystems may legitimately use the same authorization server across different client configurations, as developers are allowed to build custom functionalities that access the same resources.
-As a result, an attacker may register an attacker-controlled authorization server, or an honest authorization server owned by someone else, possibly one that is already registered under a different client configuration at the same client.
+As a result, an attacker may register an attacker-controlled authorization server, or an honest authorization server owned by someone else -- possibly one that is already registered under a different client configuration at the same client.

 ### Mix-Up Attacks Reloaded {#MixUpReloaded}